reflectoring/reflectoring.github.io/content/blog/2022/2022-09-26-handling-timezones-in-spring.md

 ## Compatibility with the Legacy API

-As a part of the Date/Time API, **methods have been introduced to convert from legacy classes to the newer API objects** .
+As a part of the Date/Time API, **methods have been introduced to convert from objects of the old date API to the newer API objects**

-Sample conversion examples:
+.

+Code examples to convert between old and new date formats:

 ````java
 public class DateUtilToTimeExamples {